AI-Augmented Intelligence

-An independent strategic intelligence and institutional consulting service for Small Island Developing States and the francophone Indian Ocean region.
+An independent strategic intelligence and institutional consulting service for Small Island Developing States, Africa and South-East Asia.

 ABK's vision is to be the reference partner for island institutions that want to govern by knowledge rather than by urgency.